TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/aws/ami/troubleshooting/_index.md

 You can find logs in the `/tti/bootstrap/*.log` files.

+## There are store errors in {{% tts %}} logs

+This means that {{% tts %}} fails to connect to the database and/or Redis.
+For details of your database and Redis, go to Amazon RDS and ElastiCache respectively.
+Refer to the `Resources` tab in the CloudFormation stack to know which RDS and ElastiCache instances belong to the {{% tts %}} instance.
+Make sure that Amazon does not signal any issues, and all metrics are within expected values.
+This includes, but is not limited to CPU, memory, free disk, available connections.

 ## Professional Support

 Additional paid support for this deployment is offered by The Things Industries.
 You can [contact The Things Industries support](mailto:support@thethingsindustries.com) or visit [the support page](https://www.thethingsindustries.com/stack/aws/support).